probsys/hierarchical-irm/README.md

       --load arg     path to .[h]irm file with initial clusters (default: "")
 ```

-We will explain the usage by way of the following example:
+We will explain the usage by way of the following example

     $ cd cxx
     $ ./hirm.out assets/animals.unary